DO YOU WANT TO PAINT – BUT NEVER FIND THE TIME?

 THE COURSE CONTENT

 In module 1, I’ll introduce the materials and tools that you need, and give you a detailed shopping list.
 This shopping list will be quite short since you don’t need a lot of expensive materials to make art.
-This module is free, so if you click on this link, you’ll find a video about the course materials that you can watch right now.

 In the second module, I will show you the complete process of making a piece of collage paper.
 This is a long module, with four videos, and a fifth one in which I’ll analyze the collage paper.
 It is meant to give an introduction to how you can work freely and without restraints.
 There is no assignment in this second module.

 From module 3 to module 8 I will introduce you to six visual elements that are important in making art.
 They are Color, Value, Marks & Lines, Shapes & Images, Texture, and Depth.